 Update on Semester at Sea Academic Sponsorship

 The Institute for Shipboard Education and University of Virginia have mutually agreed that U.Va.’s academic sponsorship of the Semester at Sea program will conclude by May 31, 2016.
 Please see below for more information.

 What is occurring regarding U.Va.’s involvement with Semester at Sea?

 The Institute for Shipboard Education and University of Virginia have agreed to conclude U.Va.’s academic sponsorship of the Semester at Sea program no later than May 31, 2016.

 Why did the sponsorship end?

 After careful consideration and in-depth discussion, ISE and U.Va. have mutually agreed that the time is right for each to explore other opportunities.
-ISE is actively pursuing a new academic sponsor.
 U.Va. has served in that role since 2006.
 ISE has confirmed its new academic partner, Colorado State University.
 The partnership will begin June 1, 2016.

 Will students on those voyages receive academic credit through U.Va.?